When designed creatively and effectively, icons are a great way to convey a simple, universal message without having to use words.

 Resize your triangle to be larger than the rectangle you just drew.
 You’ll begin to see the shape of the flag if you place it correctly.

 With all of your shapes selected, go to the Pathfinder Menu.
 Then click on the Minus Tool.
 (It will be the second one on the top row.)
 Your new shape will look like the shape of a flag.
 Pretty neat huh?

 Your new shape will look like the shape of a flag.
 Pretty neat huh?
 Place it on top of the small line that you made for your flag pole.
 You’ll probably need to resize it so it looks proportional to your sand castle.
 Once you’re satisfied with how it looks, you’ll want to group all of the shapes of your sand castle together.

 You can see that making icons really isn’t too difficult.
 You’ve just created three highly graphic icons by using simple shapes like rectangles, circles and stars.
 If you want, you can even bring them into Photoshop and add some cool effects like a glare or a drop shadow.
 Like any graphic design project, the possibilities are endless.

 Now that you have an idea of how modify shapes into images for your icons, it’s easy to go out and create your own.
 A good rule of thumb for icons is to keep them simple.
 Many icons are resized to be very small on websites, so the less detail you can get away with the better.

 Until next time iD readers…here’s to hours of icon creation fun.

-If kids and teens don't want to wait until next time, Photoshop tutors are now available—students can learn to design art using the fundamentals of drawing, while editing photos or images, and creating a digital portfolio.
+If kids and teens don't want to wait until next time, Photoshop tutors and graphic design courses are now available—students can learn the fundamentals of drawing, while editing photos or images, and creating a digital portfolio.